 The desert is unforgiving.
 It’s no surprise to anyone that the land can be treacherous and it’s native inhabitants look slightly menacing (the animals and insects mostly).
 But there’s just that “something” that has always captivated Hollywood (thank you John Wayne and Clint Eastwood).
 It seems as though we’ve gotten another surge with the “Wild, Wild West” adventure narrative through popular television shows like Breaking Bad and Westworld.
 As hopefully many of you have noticed, much of what I just described is the white popularization of the southwest.
 It is so imperative to discuss the true native inhabitants of this land and talk about it as theirs – because, well, it was.
 I’m not sure that anyone truly understands the sacredness of the land like the Navajo, Apache, Hopi and the Ute Native American tribes.
 I’m ashamed to say that I’ve grown up in Arizona but I have never taken the opportunity to learn as much as I can about the native people and their culture – until recently.
 Of course many of us who have grown up in this part of the country understand the horrors that the white man inflicted on these communities of people.
 We still to this day have not corrected the mistakes of our ancestors, but educating ourselves is a good place to start.

 There are beautiful things to learn too.
 In the Navajo and Apache tribes the word “diné” translates to “di” as in “up” where there is not surface, and “né” as “down” on the ground in which they exist.
-It tells the people where they came from and the origin of humankind as it inhabits Mother Earth.

 Many native tribes put a profound emphasis on respecting the land as sacred and I think that this is something that we should all adopt.
 We have state laws protecting our saguaro cacti and we have rehabilitation centers for injured or orphaned wildlife including coyotes, rattlesnakes, hawks, owls and so forth.
 We know that there is no other landscape quite like the desert!
 It’s an alien world compared to the rest of the country.
 Our monsoon season in the summers bring on weather similar to biblical proportions.
 Rolling thunder startles us awake, lightning dances across the sky as if it’s taunting us with it’s power, and there is an array of smells that float through the air that signal the quail and jackrabbits to find cover.